Student Success Corner

 Supplementary Instructional Support

-Current Peer Mentors can be available to offer instructional support for one of our first year courses.
-If you require some assistance understanding some of the most difficult concepts, the first contact point should be your professor and your own TA.
+Current Peer Mentors can be available to offer instructional support for one of our first year science courses, ENVS 1500.
+If you require some assistance understanding some of the most difficult concepts in this course, the first contact point should be your professor and your own TA.
 However, you may also seek assistance from a Peer Mentor who is designated as an instructional support mentor.
 Please contact your Student Success Coordinator for more information.

 International Student Services